 Additionally, this bolognese sauce recipe is easy to double or triple so you can make extra ahead of time and freeze it for later use.

-If you’re not following the Whole30 diet, you could pair this bolognese with any pasta you like.
-If you ARE trying to remain whole30 compliant, it goes great with spaghetti squash or any kind of veggie noodles.
+You can pair this bolognese with any pasta you like.
+If you ARE trying to remain gluten free, it goes great with spaghetti squash or any kind of veggie noodles.

 Meanwhile, you can purchase pre-spiralized veggie noodles to save some time which will be a bit more expensive, or you can just use a spiralizer to make your own which is actually super easy to do and it guarantees a fresher “noodle.”